A comprehensive evaluation of pretraining strategies for channel-agnostic contrastive self-supervision of biosignals: Introduction

 Previously, a variety of methods have been proposed for constructing positive pairs from time series data.
 Some methods employ augmentations like masking, scaling, or random additive noise.
 Another strategy relies on contrastive predictive coding (CPC) using an autoregressive model to predict future sub-samples in time.
 A closely aligned tactic combines masking with CPC to reconstruct obscured segments within the sequence.
 Finally, some time series datasets contain different modalities or multiple channels, which can be interpreted as multiple views and thus be used to construct positive pairs.

-One of the main hurdles for self-supervised learning in multivariate time series is the varying number of channels across different applications.
+One of the main hurdles for self-supervised learning in multivariate biomedical time series is that the number of channels will often vary between different applications.
 This inconsistency poses challenges in transferring knowledge between tasks characterized by distinct channel configurations~\cite{9492125}, and existing methodologies often lack systematic approaches to address this concern.
 Previous work either discards excess channels or zero-pads missing channels during fine-tuning and/or pretraining~\cite{zhang2022selfsupervised, BENDR, leadagnosticecg}.
-While other methods pretrain their models on individual channels and only learn to combine channels in the downstream task ~\cite{seqclr, kiyasseh2021clocs}.
+Other methods pretrain their models on individual channels and only learn to combine channels in the downstream task ~\cite{seqclr, kiyasseh2021clocs}.
 In a recently published article \cite{10285993}, we demonstrate the promise of using a message passing neural network (MPNN) to extract inter-channel information to use both during pretraining and fine-tuning.
 In the original article, we only consider construction of positive pairs by forming groups of different channels.
-This work can be seen as an extension of our original paper, in which we extend the application of the suggested architecture by investigating optimal ways of forming positive pairs for multivariate time series data and aim to uncover under which assumptions different strategies hold.
+This work can be seen as an extension of our original paper.
+In this work, we use the proposed architecture to do a thorough investigation on the optimal way of forming positive pairs for multivariate time series data and aim to uncover under which assumptions different strategies hold.
 Our contributions include:

-\begin{itemize} \item The introduction of a new synthetic dataset for testing methods for self-supervised learning on multivariate time series data. \item The investigation of optimal formation of positive pairs for pretraining on multivariate time series data. \item Demonstration of the usability of the MPNN in two biomedical time series domains, namely EEG and ECG. \end{itemize}
+\begin{itemize} \item The introduction of a new synthetic dataset for testing methods for contrastive self-supervised learning on multivariate time series data. \item A thorough investigation of optimal formation of positive pairs for pretraining and subsequent fine-tuning on multivariate time series data. \item Demonstration of the usability of the channel-agnostic architecture and the superiority of contrastive random lead coding for positive pair generation in two biomedical time series domains, namely EEG and ECG. \end{itemize}

-\subsection{Related work}
+\section{Related work}